hathora/hathora-cloud-sdks/java/docs/LobbyV1Api.md

 <a name="createPublicLobbyDeprecated"></a>
 # **createPublicLobbyDeprecated**
-> String createPublicLobbyDeprecated(appId, authorization, region, local)
+> String createPublicLobbyDeprecated(appId, region, local)